Epoxy: Phenols

 Polyphenols, such as bisphenol A or novolacs can react with epoxy resins at elevated temperatures (130–180 C), normally in the presence of a catalyst.
 The resulting material has ether linkages and displays higher chemical and oxidation resistance than typically obtained by curing with amines or anhydrides.
 Since many novolacs are solids, this class of hardeners is often employed for powder coatings.

 Thiols

 Also known as mercaptans, thiols contain a sulfur which reacts very readily with the epoxide group, even at ambient or sub-ambient temperatures.
 While the resulting network does not typically display high temperature or chemical resistance, the high reactivity of the thiol group makes it useful for applications where heated curing is not possible, or very fast cure is required e.g. for domestic DIY adhesives and chemical rock bolt anchors.
-Thiols have a characteristic odour, which can be detected in many two-component household adhesives.
+Thiols have a characteristic odor, which can be detected in many two-component household adhesives.

+Isocyanates

+The reaction of epoxide groups and isocyanate groups can result in two predominant types of ring structures: isocyanurate rings (through trimerization of isocyanate groups) and oxazolidinone rings (through the reaction of an isocyanate group with an epoxide group).
+The reaction is carried with the presence of a catalyst at temperatures ranging from 150 °C and 180 °C. studies have shown that there is a correlation between epoxy equivalent weight (EEW) and the glass transition temperature (Tg) of the final polymer, indicating that higher EEW corresponds to higher Tg.